alecsimone/Gahdzai-Frontend/README.md

 # Welcome

 Welcome to Gahdzai!
-It's a new app with no features yet, so it doesn't need a readme.
-But soon it will!
+I'm building this app to help me with my own trading, but I'm hoping it will be useful for other people's as well.